bevyengine/bevy/docs/plugins_guidelines.md

 ## Master Branch Tracking

-If you intend to track Bevy's master branch, you can specify the latest commit you support in your cargo.toml file:
+If you intend to track Bevy's master branch, you can specify the latest commit you support in your `Cargo.toml` file:
 ```
 bevy = { version = "0.4", git = "https://github.com/bevyengine/bevy", rev="509b138e8fa3ea250393de40c33cc857c72134d3", default-features = false }
 ```